“M + T”

 Chance dominated the jury’s participation.
 I recalled with fear my father’s imperative about hiding behind fiction as an instrument of self reliance.

 The jury broke up.
 The judge stared at us with a smile as we climbed down to the exit.
 We walked to where we had deliberated and collected our belongings.
 We moved to an elevator at the opposite end of the courthouse.
 Below, the family of the acquitted man awaited us and, as we approached, they shouted their deafening thanks.
-The corruption was now complete.
+Whatever had shaped that life remained unbroken.

 ________________________________________________